Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 FAQ

-No. Delta‑8 THC is classified as a Schedule I controlled substance under 16 Del.
-C. § 4714 and is banned.
+No. Delta‑8 THC is classified as a Schedule I substance under 16 Del.
+C. §4714 and is illegal regardless of hemp origin.